-“Try a video cover letter,” says Chris Brown, vice president of human resources at telecommunications and collaboration solutions company West Corporation.
-“If done correctly, it is personal and engaging – and could very well be the difference between being ignored or getting the interview.”
+A video cover letter, if done correctly, is personal and engaging – and could very well be the difference between being ignored or getting the interview.

 Do keep it short.
 Remember that people have very short attention spans.
 Aim to tell your story in a concise and engaging way.
 While some companies allow a two-minute video, Brown prefers a 60-second version.

 Don’t read your resume.
 Don’t make the mistake of simply reciting a list of past accomplishments.
 Instead, think of your video cover letter as a “movie trailer.”
-Make it engaging, inviting and filled with just enough information about your skills (Brown thinks that three key points is good) that the recruiter will want to know more.
+Make it engaging, inviting and filled with just enough information about your skills (three key points is good) that the recruiter will want to know more.
 An effective video cover letter has new content that adds a unique dimension to your resume by showcasing the intangibles: your personality, your energy, your confidence.

 Do it yourself – but take a few tips from the pros: Wear solid colors – pastel or bright colors are best.
 (White catches too much light, patterns zig-zag on the screen.)
 Remove flashy jewelry and long dangling earrings.